This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 The Booking.com commission structure may be a little confusing for affiliates.

-The program has a progressively structured model which means that your commission rate depends on the number of booking you generate per month.
+This is because the Booking.com affiliate program has a progressively structured model, which means that your commission rate depends on the number of booking you generate per month.

 At the beginning, you will start with a 25% commission rate.
 As you can see in the table below, the maximum commission rate you can have is 40%.

-However, please note that you will not get a commission that is equal to the percentage of the price of the booking, you only earn the percentage of Booking.com commission.
+However, please note that you will not get a commission equal to the percentage of the price of the booking.
+You only earn a percentage of Booking.com commission.

-The commission that Booking.com receives from the property owners can be 10%, 15%, 17% or 20%.
+The commission Booking.com receives from the property owners can be 10%, 15%, 17%, or 20%.
 Sadly, Booking.com does not disclose what type of property falls under what commission rate.
-They just mention that it depends on several factors such as the accommodation country.
+They only mention that it depends on several factors, such as the accommodation country.

 Let’s say that your visitor booked accommodation from your link worth $100 and that the accommodation is a type of property from which Booking.com receives a 15% commission.